polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) that could otherwise require longer than the block execution time.

-- **Off-Chain Storage** offers storage that is local to a Substrate node that can be accessed both by on-chain logic (via off-chain indexing) and off-chain worker.
+- **Off-Chain Storage** offers storage that is local to a Substrate node that can be accessed both by off-chain workers (both read and write access) and on-chain logic (write access via off-chain indexing but not read access).
 This is great for different worker threads to communicate to each others and for storing user- / node-specific data that does not require consensus over the whole network.

 - **Off-Chain Indexing** allows the runtime, if opted-in, to write directly to the off-chain storage independently from OCWs.
 This serves as a local/temporary storage for on-chain logic and complement